Eugenics Record Office: Controversy

 Many scholars criticized how data was obtained and further used to justify the claims from the Eugenics Record Office.
 Major criticism came from the Galton Laboratory.
 Critics mentioned data obtained by eugenicists lacked an approach free from bias.
 They also claimed the data did not match Mendelian genetics.
 For instance, one main critique was the labeling of heterozygotes.
 Heterozygotes were sometimes labeled intermediate, while other times heterozygotes were labeled normal.
 According to the Galton Laboratory, the inconsistency in data showed the carelessness of their approach.
-Furthermore, a major critic of eugenics, A.M.
-Carr-Saunders of Britain, mentioned eugenicists were incapable of providing a distinction between biological heredity and the environment.
+Furthermore, a major critic of eugenics, A. M. Carr-Saunders of Britain, mentioned eugenicists were incapable of providing a distinction between biological heredity and the environment.
 He claimed social factors were largely dismissed by eugenicists.

-Although the ERO and eugenics movement was prominent in the early to mid twentieth century, many of the initial philosophies remained.
+Economist Joseph M. Gillman criticized the statistical analysis and research methodology of the ERO's work, arguing that there were rudimentary statistics errors, as well as selection bias.
+For instance, Harry H. Laughlin asserted that various forms of "degeneracy" were innate to certain racial groups of recent immigrants by looking at populations in asylums and homes for the disabled.
+However, he failed to account for the fact that racial groups of older immigrant communities were more likely to take care of their disabled at home rather than place them in institutions, which was not the case for smaller recent immigrant groups who may not have family in the country to take care of them.
+Gillman wrote that the errors were so rudimentary that,what prompted both these gentlemen to commit these errors was apparently their intense desire, of one to associate with, and of the other to dissociate from race the incidence of the various social inadequacies.
+Facts were therefore selected in such a manner and the methods of interpretation were so chosen as to yield the desired support for their preconceived conclusions.Although the ERO and eugenics movement was prominent in the early to mid twentieth century, many of the initial philosophies remained.
 In a 1976 investigation, the Government Accountability Office found that over 25 percent of Native Americans were forcibly sterilized in the early 1970s.
 Additionally, in China, many Chinese geneticists sought to improve population quality.
 Beginning in the 1990s, some Chinese government officials sought to eliminate those with opposing moral values which tend to be influenced by the Buddhist and Taoist religions.